2011 New York Yankees season

 The 2011 New York Yankees season was the 109th season for the New York Yankees franchise.
 The Yankees began the season at home against the Detroit Tigers on Thursday, March 31.
-The Yankees clinched a playoff berth in the first game of a doubleheader on September 21, and clinched the AL East division title in the second game.
+The Yankees clinched a playoff berth in the first game of a doubleheader on September 21, and clinched the American League East title in the second game.
 The Yankees season ended on October 6 when they lost a deciding Game 5 of the 2011 American League Division Series to the Detroit Tigers 3–2.
 It was the first time since 2007 that the Yankees lost an elimination game at home.

 The 2011 season was the final season in the playing career of longtime Yankees catcher Jorge Posada.

 Offseason

 Manager Joe Girardi's three-year contract with the Yankees ended at the conclusion of the 2010 season.
 Having won one World Series and bringing his team to the playoffs the past two seasons, the Yankees quickly signed him to a new 3-year deal worth $9 million.
 After firing pitching coach Dave Eiland, they replaced him with Cubs pitching coach Larry Rothschild.

 In November, they added minor leaguers Melky Mesa, Dellin Betances, Ryan Pope, and Brandon Laird to the 40-man roster.
 Mesa had to be added to avoid eligibility to be a minor league free agent, while Betances, Pope, and Laird had to be added to prevent being eligible for the Rule 5 draft.

 In November, long-time Yankees Derek Jeter, Andy Pettitte, and Mariano Rivera all became free agents, as well as veterans Nick Johnson, Javier Vázquez, Marcus Thames, Kerry Wood, Lance Berkman, Austin Kearns, and Chad Moeller.
 Dustin Moseley and Alfredo Aceves also became free agents as the Yankees opted not to tender their contracts.
 On November 18, 2010, the Yankees traded Juan Miranda to the Diamondbacks in exchange for minor league pitcher Scottie Allen.
 On November 19, 2010, they released reliever Jonathan Albaladejo per an agreement made with Albaladejo and the Yomiuri Giants of Nippon Professional Baseball.

 Sergio Mitre avoided arbitration with the Yankees by signing a one-year, $900,000 deal.
 Derek Jeter and the Yankees agreed to a new contract of $51 million over 3 years with fourth-year option after 2013.
 Mariano Rivera signed a two-year, $30 million contract with the Yankees, which he hinted may be the last contract of his career.